Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, not even if Monona bought one for them.
 Madison Metro service offered to Monona is part of a system-wide redesign which requires flexibility; the need for Madison to utilize their fleet interchangeably across the system.

-We are in the second year of a five-year agreement with First Student.
+We are in the third year of a five-year agreement with First Student.
 The final year is 2026.
 However, as with many City contracts, there is a six-month termination clause that can be exercised by either the City of Monona or First Student.

 All bus drivers in Wisconsin must have a commercial drivers license (CDL) and pass strict licensing requirements to ensure the safety of their driving.